Gneuh/Procon-1/README.md

 ## Credits & contributions ##
-Procon and the Procon layer are developed by [Myrcon Ptd.
-Ltd.](https://myrcon.com "Official homepage of Myrcon Ptd.
-Ltd.").
+Procon and the Procon layer are developed by [Myrcon](https://myrcon.com "Official homepage of Myrcon").

 The Battlefield franchise is a product of [DICE](http://dice.se "Digital Illusions Creative Entertainment AB").